 Study Limitations

 There were several limitations for this study.
 First, although patients with edoxaban and warfarin seem to be matched well by the propensity score model, there might be residual confounding factors.
 We could not adjust for measurable data not accessible in the NHIS database, as well as some unmeasurable confounding factors such as physician’s decision, which could not be propensity matched in this study.
 Second, we could not evaluate TTR in the warfarin group.
-Poor TTR control in the warfarin group was observed in previous Asian studies, and it is possible that more favorable results of edoxaban with regard to ischemic stroke were partially caused by inadequate anticoagulation of warfarin (32-34).
+The lack of data regarding TTR in warfarin group is the inherent limitation of many real-world studies comparing NOACs and warfarin using claims databases.
+Previous large real-world studies have also described this as a limitation, as in our study (15,16).
+Poor TTR control in the warfarin group was observed in previous Asian studies, and it is possible that more favorable results of edoxaban with regard to ischemic stroke were partially caused by inadequate anticoagulation of warfarin (33-35).
 However, this could not explain the benefit of NOAC in reducing the risk of ICH compared with warfarin.
 Again, poor TTR control is closer to the real-world clinical practice in Asian patients with AF.
 Third, patients who had a history of ischemic stroke, ICH, or GI bleeding were excluded in this study.
 Therefore, the results of our study could not be extrapolated to those with previous stroke, ICH, or GI bleeding.
 Fourth, the cause of death could not be verified in this study, hence we have not provided the HRs of cardiovascular and non-cardiovascular death.
 Indeed, the inherent limitation of the claims database would make it difficult to analyze the cause of death.
-In accordance with many studies based on real-world databases, we only report the results of all-cause death as one of the relevant ‘hard’ end points (11,15,39,40).
-Finally, the follow-up period for edoxaban administration in our study was short, given the more recent introduction of the drug.
+In accordance with many studies based on real-world databases, we only report the results of all-cause death as one of the relevant ‘hard’ end points (11,15,40,41).
+However, the substantial treatment benefit of edoxaban on all-cause death might include both CV and non-CV death and the benefit on non-CV death could be interpreted as a signal of residual confounding in the propensity score matched populations.
+Fifth, the follow-up period for edoxaban administration in our study was short, given the more recent introduction of the drug.
 The shorter follow-up duration of the edoxaban group than the warfarin group and the different enrollment periods of the two treatments are additional limitations of this study.
+Finally, concomitant use of P-glycoprotein inducers/inhibitors or antiplatelet agents which could affect effectiveness and safety of edoxaban were not analyzed in this study.
+A detailed drug-drug interaction analysis would be needed in future studies.

 Although the consistent benefits of edoxaban were shown in the sensitivity analyses, cautious interpretation is needed.
-For example, the numbers of edoxaban patients was insufficient to obtain statistical significance in some subgroups, although favorable point estimates are evident.
+The numbers of edoxaban were not enough to make definite conclusion for each dose; however, the trends for each dose were consistent with the overall edoxaban results, and the p values for interaction were non-significant.
+Besides edoxaban dose, the numbers of edoxaban patients was insufficient to obtain statistical significance in some subgroups, although favorable point estimates are evident.
 However, to the best of our knowledge, this is the first study and the largest Asian study reporting the real-world safety and effectiveness of edoxaban.

 Conclusion

-In real-world practice among Asian population with AF, edoxaban was associated with reduced risk of ischemic stroke, major bleeding, and all-cause death than warfarin.
+In real-world practice among Asian population with AF, edoxaban may be associated with reduced risk of ischemic stroke, major bleeding, and all-cause death than warfarin.
 These benefits were consistent across various high-risk subgroups, including patients with high CrCl (> 95 mL/min).

 Perspectives